trvrb/dynamics-practical/README.md

 Here, we will choose a model that describes how the virus population size changes through time.
 There are parametric models that assume some basic function (like exponential growth) and there are non-parametric models that don't make any strong assumptions about the pattern of change.
-We begin by choosing a simple non-parametric model.
+We begin by choosing a non-parametric model.

 **Select 'Coalescent: Bayesian Skyline' from the 'Tree Prior' dropdown.**

-This model assumes a fixed number of windows, where within each effective population size is constant and there is some weak autocorrelation assumed between windows to smooth the estimates.
+This model assumes a fixed number of windows, where within each window effective population size is constant and there is some weak autocorrelation between windows to smooth the estimates.
 We begin with the default 10 windows ('Number of groups'), and start with a random initial tree.

 ![beauti_trees_skyline](images/beauti_trees_skyline.png)

 Generally, these non-parametric skyline (and skyride) models offer flexibility for the data to say what it wants to say.
-However, these complex models suffer from the [bias-variance tradeoff](http://scott.fortmann-roe.com/docs/BiasVariance.html) and often give wide bounds of uncertainty to the resulting estimates.
+However, these are relatively complex models and so suffer from the [bias-variance tradeoff](http://scott.fortmann-roe.com/docs/BiasVariance.html).
+This often results in wide bounds of uncertainty to the resulting estimates.
-We will return to this in a moment.
+We will return to this issue later on.

 Next, we need to specify priors for each parameter in the model.

 **Select the 'Priors' panel.**

 For the most part, BEAST has very sensible default priors.
-In this case, we can leave most of the parameters at their default values.
+In this case, we can leave most of the priors at their default values.

 ![beauti_priors](images/beauti_priors.png)